 Usually, you are okay with the fact you might be wrong and are open to other people’s views.
 This doesn’t mean you have no opinion or are a spineless jelly fish.
 It means that you can listen objectively to someone else’s opinion without needing to prove them wrong.
 You can find value in even contrary opinions.
 You don’t attach your self-worth to being right.

 There is more than one way to do most things.

 You have developed the ability to objectively (within reason) view how good you really are at what you do and where you are.
 Neither the negative voice nor the overly optimistic voice dominate when you are in this mode.
 Beware though, self-reflection is always tinted by the glass of your beliefs.

 7. Able to Hear Constructive Criticism

 You have two ears.
 The sounds reach your brain and are recognized as words.
-But are you really listening and understanding or are you in the process of building your case, defense, argument, excuses, etc. This is not destructive criticism from haters.
-This is the stuff that comes with the opportunity to improve.
+But are you really listening and understanding or are you in the process of building your case, defense, argument, excuses, etc.?
+This is not destructive criticism from haters.
+It is the stuff that comes with the opportunity to improve.
 If you have mastered the first 6 in the list this one will be easier.

 8. Learn From Others

 Do you need to learn and experience everything yourself?
 Do you have a not invented here mentality?
 To truly excel you must be able to learn from others.
 This includes learning ideas and processes that you may not initially fully agree with.
 The tools allow you to be better at what you do.

 Do you have to do it yourself to ensure it is done right?
 Your way?
 To really excel you need to trust people to do the things they are talented at.
 If you can’t delegate well you cannot lead or grow a business.